 My late husband Glenn sent me a sign that we live on after death while he was still alive.

 He knew I doubted any sort of afterlife.
 I used to think that when the body dies the light goes out forever.
-We used to talk of these things, often.
+We would talk of these things, often.
 I would say the light goes out forever and Glenn would say, “I know there is something bigger, better.
-If I go before you I will send you a sign.”
+If I go before you, I will send you a sign.”

 They gave me more bad news.
 The hemorrhage had caused 80-90% damage in his brain stem.
 “The brain stem controls your primal bodily functions, like breathing.”
 There was no coming back from this, I was told.
 It was the end of the line.

 Once I was alone with Glenn, I held his limp hand and talked to him.
 I told him that it was the end of the road.
 “You have brain damage and there is no coming back from this.
 Thank you for telling me over the years that you would never want to live this way, so I know what to.
 Your sisters will be here tomorrow to say goodbye.
 I am so sorry.
 This should be me, not you.
 I will love you until the end of time.”

 I could barely get the words out.
 I was numb.
 Then I looked again at the package that was next to him that wasn’t there before, so I opened it.
 To my shock it was a fresh box of cookies from the local bakery back in NY where Glenn grew up.
 Not only was it from the exact bakery that Glenn used to tell me about from his childhood, it was his favorite kind, chocolate dipped, chocolate chip cookies.
 This was Los Angeles and there was no such bakery in LA, nor did they sell them on the internet.